Road Trip Spain

 There we met up with our son and his girlfriend and together we headed south along the Costa Blanca to La Manga del Mar Menor where Vin played golf while we non-golfers took a quick spin around Cartagena.

-A highlight of our trip was visiting Grenada and the Alhambra (which deserves a blog of its own, as does Madrid and the other principal towns).
+A highlight of our trip was visiting Granada and the Alhambra (which deserves a blog of its own, as does Madrid and the other principal towns).

 After that, we spent a week on the Costa del Sol, staying at a resort in Mijas, just a bit inland, which had its own golf course.
 Golf features strongly in this area as a major attraction, so Vin managed a couple of more rounds before we moved on.